 Kelso currently operates two rail equipment production and R&D facilities totaling 50,000 square feet in Bonham, Texas.
 The Company is fully qualified and certified to produce products for the railroad and other industries.
-It has been granted the required certifications including holding an AAR M1002 Class D Registration and AAR M1003 Quality Assurance System Certification for its production facilities from AAR.
+It has been granted the required certifications including holding an AAR M1002 Class D Registration and AAR M1003 Quality Assurance System Certification for its production facilities from the AAR.

 KXI production operations are located in Kelowna, British Columbia, Canada.
-The Company is currently producing two KXI equipped production prototypes that will form the foundation of our pilot production program.
-Production drawings and tooling will be completed and ready to be tested in a 24 vehicle limited pilot production run scheduled in 2020.
+The Company has produced two KXI equipped production prototypes that form the foundation of our pilot production program.
+Production drawings and tooling will be completed and ready to be tested in a 24 vehicle limited pilot production run scheduled to commence in 2020.

-Management Discussion and Analysis Three Months Ended March 31, 2020 (Expressed in US Dollars unless otherwise indicated)
+Management Discussion and Analysis Nine Months Ended September 30, 2020 (Expressed in US Dollars unless otherwise indicated)